boobo94/boobo94.github.io/_posts/2021/10/2021-10-21-books-to-read.md

 7. ✅ Crushing It!: How Great Entrepreneurs Build Their Business and Influence-and How You Can, Too
 8. ✅ How to built a billion dollar app
 9. ✅ The Startup Owner's Manual - 6% read, not for me
-10. ✅ Zero to Sold
+10. ✅ Jab, Jab, Jab, Right Hook: How to Tell Your Story in a Noisy Social World
 11. ✅ Grow your business with cold emails
 12. ✅ The Mom Test by Rob Fitzpatrick
 13. ✅ Growth hacking
-14. ✅ Jab, Jab, Jab, Right Hook: How to Tell Your Story in a Noisy Social World
-15. ✅ How any startup can achieve explosive growth traction

 ## 2021

 1. ✅ growth hacking marketing
-2. ✅ running lean
+2. ✅ running lean by Ash Maurya
-3. ✅ the mom test
+3. ✅ the mom test by Rob Fitzpatrick
-4. ✅ zero to sold
+4. ✅ zero to sold by Arvid Kahl
-5. ✅ saas sales for startup founders
+5. ✅ saas sales for startup founders by Steli Efti
-6. ✅ cold email hacks
+6. ✅ cold email hacks by Steli Efti
-7. ✅ how any startup can achieve explosive customer growth Traction
+7. ✅ How any startup can achieve explosive growth traction by Gabriel Weinberg
 8. ✅ it doesn’t have to be crazy at work
 9. ✅ the follow up formula
-10. ✅ The founder’s guide to sales negotiation
+10. ✅ The founder’s guide to sales negotiation by Steli Efti
 11. ✅ 15 thinks successful people know about time management
 12. ✅ Start small, start small: a developer guide to launching a startup
 13. ✅ E myth revisited